RM R7 SUPER - 13000 Gs / N52

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical equipment or various technologically advanced devices.
+- Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: